Student Health & Success

 – Chris Storm, WVHS Graduate

-Every week, sudden cardiac death clams the lives of 60 young adults in the US.
+Every week, sudden cardiac death claims the lives of 60 young adults in the US.
 Sadly, three such deaths had occurred in IPSD204 high schools.
 Starting in 2009, IPSD204 brought the Young Hearts for Life® (YH4L) program to all district high schools.
-Every other year, YH4L offers free cardiac screening to all high school students, so that students can be screened twice during their four years of high school.
+Every other year, IPEF assists the YH4L program in offering free cardiac screening to all high school students, so that students can be screened twice during their four years of high school.

 Over 34,000 heart screens have been provided to IPSD204 students.
 The result: 380 students have been advised by board-certified cardiologists to seek further review with their personal care physician and, each year, at least one principal has received a letter stating how this program was responsible for saving a student’s life.

-Providing electrocardiograms (ECGs) to 6000 students is a significant undertaking, requiring equipment, a staff of cardiac and healthcare specialists and over 200 community volunteers.
-Due to associated costs, we seek both funding partners and site volunteers for upcoming screening years:
+Providing electrocardiograms (ECGs) to 6000 students is a significant undertaking, requiring equipment, a staff of cardiac and healthcare specialists, and over 500 community volunteers.
+Because IPEF assists with the costs of these screening events, we seek both funding partners for our foundation and site volunteers for upcoming screening years.

 YH4L Program in IPSD204 – 2016